RGu0000/Blog/README.md

-# README
+# BLOG

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version:
-* Rails version:

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+This app enables you to create the account and post articles and tag them.
+Users can comment on articles and rate them.
+Browsing tags and seeing associated articles is also possible.

-## Features used in the project:
+## Technical features used in the project:
-* General practice in building CRUD applications - migrations, associations, routing, seeding DB, etc.
+* General practice in building CRUD applications - migrations, associations, routing, seeding DB, strong params, mass updating, etc.
+* Building few forms and using (and reusing) them in controller actions for both creating and editing
-* Nested comments (unlimited(?) depth), forms
+* Nested comments (unlimited(?) depth) with help of closure_tree gem
 * Service objects, form objects, queries
 * Decorators, pagination
 * Customizing devise action
-* Preventing N+1 queries - with Bullet gem as a reminder/helper to use eager loading and with custom SQL queries for more complicated associations (e.g. deleting the User, his comments, articles, its comments, taggings and tags if there are no more articles assigned to it)
+* Preventing N+1 queries - with Bullet gem as a reminder/helper to use eager loading and with custom SQL queries for more complicated associations (e.g. deleting the User, his comments, articles, its comments, taggings and tags if there are no more articles assigned to it with as few queries as possible)
 * RSpec - almost 100% of code according to Simplecov gem is covered (including controllers, models, queries, services, form objects, decorators) - exact value depends on the current stage of implementing new features - with usage of mocks/stubs and factories
 * Code refactoring (to follow the principle of 'DRY' and meet Rubocop's requirements)
 * Debugging, debugging, debugging

-## How to start
+## How to start the app on your machine
+0. Have Ruby/Rails environment already set up
 1. Clone:
 ```bash
 $ git clone https://github.com/RGu0000/Blog.git